input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

-So, if we have a new committee signing scheme, say `CommitteeSignedToken'`, if we were to parameterize `SignedMerkleRoot` with the new currency symbol of `CommitteeSignedToken'`, we would get a new `SignedMerkleRoot` policy which we will call `SignedMerkleRoot'`.
+So, if we have a new committee signing scheme, say `CommitteeSignedToken'`, if we were to parameterize `SignedMerkleRoot` with the new currency symbol of `CommitteeSignedToken'`, we would get a new `SignedMerkleRoot` policy which we will call `SignedMerkleRoot'` which will have a distinct currency symbol from the original `SignedMerkleRoot`.

-Of course, before this new `SignedMerkleRoot'` policy can be used, one would need to do the appropriate setup to ensure that the `CommitteeSignedToken` is able to identify the current committee onchain -- most likely ensuring that the NFT which identifies the committee is identifies the public keys of the committee onchain.
+Of course, before this new `SignedMerkleRoot'` policy can be used, one would need to do the appropriate setup to ensure that the `CommitteeSignedToken` is able to identify the current committee onchain -- most likely ensuring that the NFT which identifies the committee identifies the public keys of the committee onchain.

-So, if we construct a new `FUELMintingPolicy` that is parameterized by the new `SignedMerkleRoot'` policy, and the same currency symbol for the distributed set; we would get a new `FUELMintingPolicy` policy, say `FUELMintingPolicy'`, that mints only if the merkle root was signed with the new signature scheme (and the same distributed set condition as `FUELMintingPolicy` is satisfied).
+So, if we construct a new `FUELMintingPolicy` that is parameterized by the new `SignedMerkleRoot'` policy, and the same currency symbol for the distributed set (recall these are the two things that `FUELMintingPolicy` is parameterized by); we would get a new `FUELMintingPolicy` policy, say `FUELMintingPolicy'`, that mints only if the merkle root was signed with the new signature scheme (and the same distributed set condition as the original `FUELMintingPolicy` is satisfied).

-Thus, to support claiming of new FUEL tokens in `FUELProxyPolicy`, we would modify the `FUELOracleDatum` uniquely identified the `FUELOracleMintPolicy` of `FUELProxyPolicy` to as follows.
+Thus, to support claiming of new FUEL tokens in `FUELProxyPolicy`, we would modify the `FUELOracleDatum` uniquely identified by the `FUELOracleMintPolicy` of `FUELProxyPolicy` to as follows.
 ```
 0 -> Currency symbol of FUELMintingPolicy
 1 -> Currency symbol of FUELMintingPolicy'
 ```
-Note that offchain we need to do some work to ensure that we give each `FUELMintingPolicy` and `FUELMintingPolicy'` a unique `Version` integer.
+Note that offchain we need to do some work to ensure that we give `FUELMintingPolicy` and `FUELMintingPolicy'` a unique `Version` integer.

 As a summary, this new `FUELProxyPolicy` allows users to either: